BrowserBox/BrowserBox/docs/docker_README.md

 If you want to use VF commercially your main option is to purchase an [S license](#licensing), which permits non-competing uses.
 If you'd like to license VF for purposes that competete with us, we'll have to negotiate agreements.
 [Reach out to me](mailto:cris@dosycorp.com?subject=VF%20Negotiation&body=Dear%20Cris) if that's the case.

-Viewfinder Pro is provided by the [Dosyago Corporation](https://github.com/dosyago) as a commercial offering in two flavors: individual, and self-hosted.
+BrowserBox Pro is provided by the [Dosyago Corporation](https://github.com/dosyago) as a commercial offering in two flavors: individual, and self-hosted.

 **Self-hosted**